Published on January 11th, 2013 | by Rayne26

 Them: It’s all worth it in the end!
 It’ll be different once you have your own.

-Me: That implies that either I need to get pregnant which I don’t plan on doing since I’m gay or fork out money to foster or adopt which I don’t want to do.
+Me: That implies that either I need to make the choice to fall pregnant or accidentally get pregnant and keep the child which I don’t plan on doing since I’m gay or fork out money to foster or adopt which I don’t want to do.
 Even if I did want them which I don’t, I’m a poor university student with no money and I’m not in a position to raise a child.

 Them: You can just drop out of university and get government money